Detect Phase Separation before it impacts your business

 Cost: Potential shutdown, fines and Notice of Violations, lost tank of fuel, service & repairs, lost business, and damage to your reputation.

 What can you do about it?

 The only way to combat phase separation is with continuous monitoring and early detection.
-The Veeder-Root Phase-Two Separation Float Kit replaces the traditional gasoline float kit, offering both a water float and a phase separation float that send alarms straight to your automatic tank gauge when tank contamination is suspected.
+The Veeder-Root Phase Separation Float Kits replace the traditional gasoline float kit, offering both a water float and a phase separation float that send alarms straight to your automatic tank gauge when tank contamination is suspected.